sayedhfatimi/the-contemplative-path-posts/2025-06-04-the-velvet-claw-toward-a-post-institutional-meritocracy/post.md

 Institutions, once the scaffolding of civilization, have decayed into monuments of inertia.
 Their legitimacy falters not because of ideology, but entropy.
 Bureaucracy breeds stagnation.
 Representation becomes simulation.
 And leadership, once the domain of character and clarity, has devolved into brand management.

 Machiavelli taught us that power is the currency of order.
 Yet Angelou reminds us that power untethered from morality becomes tyranny.
-Her wisdom speaks to the soul of power, not just its strategy: *“I come as one, but I stand as ten thousand.”*
+Her wisdom speaks to the soul of power, not just its strategy: *"I come as one, but I stand as ten thousand."*

 ## Enter the Post-Institutional Meritocracy